Complete Financial Questionnaire

 Income Protection for Contractors

 If you’re in great health, then it’s straightforward, you can buy your own policies.
-But if you’re in your 40s or 50s, the premiums can be tasty enough.
+But if you’re in your 40s or 50s, the premiums can be tasty.

-Let’s say you’re a 45-year-old actuary, and the new gig offers a base salary of €100k but only offers sick pay for the first 13 weeks; then you’re on your own sonny.
+Let’s say you’re a 45-year-old Software Engineer, and the new gig offers a base salary of €100k but only offers sick pay for the first 13 weeks; after that, you’re on your own.

-You have some savings, so you feel you could get through 13 weeks without an income, so I recommend the following policy.
+You have some savings, so you feel you could get through 26 weeks without an income, so you consider this type of policy

 Cover Amount: €64,444 per year until age 65.